crystaldb/autodba/README.md

 ## Temporary Limitations

 This is an early release of AutoDBA's observability features.
-We are committed to supporting PostgreSQL in all environments and poplular major versions.
+We are committed to supporting PostgreSQL in all environments and popular major versions.
 However, the following *temporary limitations* are presently in place:

-- Only compatiable with PostgreSQL version 16.
+- Only compatible with PostgreSQL version 16.
 - Only works with AWS RDS PostgreSQL.